Sukaldean Aitor Santamaria

 Is Sukaldean Aitor Santamaria worth the price?

 At €€€ with a Michelin Plate in both 2024 and 2025, it delivers recognised cooking at a price tier well below San Sebastián's starred venues like Arzak or Akelarre.
-The value case is strongest if you want format flexibility: à la carte, tasting menu, sushi bar, and a dedicated cheese counter in one space.
+The value case is strongest if you want format flexibility: à la carte, tasting menu, sushi bar, a dedicated cheese counter in one space.
 If you want a single-format, purely Basque fine-dining experience, the value calculus looks different.

 Is Sukaldean Aitor Santamaria good for solo dining?

-Yes — the sushi bar is the obvious entry point for solo visitors, giving you a counter seat without the formality of a tasting menu booking.
+Yes; the sushi bar is the obvious entry point for solo visitors, giving you a counter seat without the formality of a tasting menu booking.
 At €€€ and with a Michelin Plate, it is a better solo option than San Sebastián's starred rooms, where solo seats at the counter are limited and prices climb sharply.
 For a solo diner who wants Michelin-recognised cooking without committing to a multi-hour tasting menu, this is one of the more practical formats in the city.